Developer's Guide#

 Documentation#

 The online documentation is built with Jupyter Book which uses Sphinx as a framework.
 It is automatically built and hosted by GitHub, but it can also be compiled locally.
-Additional dependencies are required for the documentation, and they are listed in the EXTRAS of setup.py.
+Additional dependencies are required for the documentation, and they are listed in the project.optional-dependencies of pyproject.toml.
 The commands to build the docs are given below.
 After successfully compiling, a file should be located at docs/_build/html/index.html.
 This file can be opened in any browser.

 pip install -e ".[docs]"